SubmissionAnonymousAuthors/FBSLocalization/README.md

 # Experiments for Localization of FBS

-The files uploaded in this repository are the experiments for generating test data for the setup introduced in the paper with the title "Localization of Fake Base Stations with Directional Antennas", anonymously submitted to the 30th Nordic Conference on Secure IT Systems (NordSec) 2025.
+The files uploaded in this repository are the experiments for generating test data for the setup introduced in the paper with the title "Localization of Fake Base Stations with Directional Antennas", anonymously submitted to the 27th IEEE International Symposium on a World of Wireless, Mobile and Multimedia Networks (WoWMoM).

 # Files in the repository
 1) ``localization_3log1.cc``: C++ file is responsible for generating synthetic test data.